The screen shows $5000, then $4000, and $1000 a month later.

 The answers to “Which tool should I select to draw trendlines?” and “Where do I click to add the volume indicator?” ought to be figured out by yourself in seconds.

-CMC Markets, IG Markets, Saxo Markets, and Tiger Brokers offer easy-to-use trading platforms that are great for beginners and seasoned traders alike.
+CMC Markets, IG Markets, Moomoo, Tiger Brokers, and Webull offer easy-to-use trading platforms that are great for beginners and seasoned traders alike.

-Phillip Securities provides a great trading platform, but it takes some time to learn how to use their functions.
+Interactive Brokers and Phillip Securities provide a great trading platform, but learning how to use their functions takes some time.

 Easy withdrawal of your money is a must.
 You shouldn’t have to wait for a week or more.

-Considering all factors, you’ll want to trade with any of the brokers below (except for TD Ameritrade, unless you are an accredited investor).
+Considering all factors, you’ll want to trade with any brokers listed below.

 Opening an account has never been easier.
 You can open an account by performing a quick search on Google.